rafalp/Misago/README.md

 * **npm run prettier** formats code with prettier.
 * **npm run eslint** lints code with eslint.

 To start work on custom frontend for Misago, fork and install it locally to have development forum setup.
-You can now develop custom theme by modifying assets in ``frontend`` directory, however special care should be taken when changing source javascripts.
+You can now develop custom theme by modifying assets in `frontend` directory, however special care should be taken when changing source javascripts.

-Misago defines template that allows you to include custom html and js code before Misago's JavaScript app is ran, named **scripts.html**.
+Misago defines template that allows you to include custom html and js code before Misago's JavaScript app is ran, named `scripts.html`.

 Bug reports, features and feedback
 ==================================

-If you have found bug, please report it on `issue tracker <https://github.com/rafalp/Misago/issues>`_.
+If you have found bug, please report it on [issue tracker](https://github.com/rafalp/Misago/issues).

-For feature or support requests as well as general feedback please use `official forum <http://misago-project.org>`_ instead.
+For feature or support requests as well as general feedback please use [official forum](http://misago-project.org) instead.
 Your feedback means much to the project so please do share your thoughts!

 There's also Gitter for those looking for instant-messaging approach for discussing Misago development.